Santillan-Go/quickcard-ai-privacy/privacy-policy.md

 We retain user-provided data for as long as you use the Application and for a reasonable time thereafter.
 If you wish to delete your data, please contact us at [santillango10405@gmail.com](mailto:santillango10405@gmail.com).

-- **Device Identifiers:** We may collect device-specific identifiers such as the Android Advertising ID or Android ID.
-These are used for analytics, improving app functionality, and managing subscriptions.

 ## Children's Privacy